 The bridge was given its current name on Remembrance Day in 1998 to honour the memory of the soldiers of the Australian and New Zealand Army Corps (known as Anzacs) who served in World War I.

-However, the 1 hour was up so our Harley Davidson and trike riders dropped them back at Circular Quay.
-In conclusion, the trike and Harley tour was a big success and a lot of fun and very memorable.
-They saw so much that the average traveller to Sydney doesn’t.
+However, the 1 hour was up so our Harley Davidson rider dropped Ira back at the pick up spot.
+The birthday surprise Harley tour was a big success, she saw so much that the locals nor the average traveller to Sydney doesn’t.
+Better than anything, she had a fun time and has some fun memories.

 Feel the Freedom!
 Check the tour out here!